About“I’ll ride the wave where it takes me.” – Eddie Vedder

 A Tiny Leap began with an idea that one small step in a new direction can feel like a tiny leap into the unknown, but that it’s these small steps, compounded over time, that can leap you forward towards lasting impact and change.

-Over the past 16+ years, I have worked with cross-functional teams in complex organizational environments at the intersection where people, process, and technology meet.
+Over the past 15+ years, I have worked with multi-functional teams in complex organizational environments at the intersection where people, process, and technology meet.

-Through this time, I have learned how to bring an integrated approach to people and team development that combines my professional experience as a digital team leader, with my background in psychology and education, my volunteer work coaching recreational and elite-level athletes, my passion for health & wellbeing, and my training as a certified organizational coach.
+My strength lies in taking an integrated approach to people and team development that combines my professional experience as a digital team leader, with my background in psychology and education, my volunteer work coaching recreational and elite-level athletes, my passion for health & wellbeing, and my training as a certified organizational coach.
+I weave this in a holistic manner in all that I do.

 I believe that people are all driven by the same core value: To live a good life – our BEST life – a life with purpose, meaning, and fulfillment.
 And ultimately, this is what drives me in my own life and in my mission as a leader and a coach.